Expat Tax Extensions for Americans Living Abroad

 Automatic 2-Month Extension

-If you are a U.S. citizen or resident alien (i.e. “green card holder”) residing overseas, or are in the military on duty outside the U.S., on the regular due date of your return (April 15), you are allowed an automatic 2-month tax extension to file your return and pay any amount due without requesting an extension.
-While no penalties will apply for “failure to file” or “failure to pay” taxes, interest will apply retroactively for any taxes paid after the regular due date (April 15).
+If you are a U.S. citizen or resident alien (i.e., “green card holder”) residing overseas, or are in the military on duty outside the U.S., on the regular due date of your return (April 15), you are allowed an automatic 2-month tax extension to file your return and pay any amount due without requesting an extension.
+While no penalties apply for “failure to file” or “failure to pay” taxes, interest will accrue retroactively on any taxes paid after the regular due date (April 15).
 For a calendar year return, the automatic 2-month extension is to June 15.

 Automatic 6-Month Tax Extension